msm-code/GhidraCtrlP/README.md

 ![](./docs/quicksearch.png)

+If you don't want this behaviour, you can disable it by prepending a space to your query.

-It seems to work well in my tests, but it's **not** optimized, and it will hurt on large files.
+It seems to work well in my tests, but it's **not** optimized (it will rescan whole program memory for every typed character, blocking the UI thread).
+Don't use this with very big programs.

-Yeah, in general this program is not optimized significantly (only startup time was optimized a bit).
+In general, this script may not work efficiently with large programs (only startup time was optimized for now).

 **Other notes**

 The plugin tries to use `"FiraCode Nerd Font Mono"` font, and if that fails it falls back to `"Monospaced"`.
 In the future maybe I'll try to get the default font for listing for example.

-There is a support for dark theme (the same colors as in listing are used, but unrelated to their original semantics).
+There is a support for dark theme (the colors adjust themselves).

 ### Disclaimer